bsherman/ublue-custom/README.md

 After installation is complete, use the appropriate `rebase` command to install one of these custom images.

 We build `latest` which currently points to Fedora 38 (Fedora 39 will become latest after it releases and related packages have stabilized).
-Fedora 37 builds are still available.
-You can chose a specific version by using the `37`, `38` or `39` tag instead of `latest`:
+Fedora 37 is no longer built here.
+You can chose a specific version by using the `38` or `39` tag instead of `latest`:

     # pick any one of these
     sudo rpm-ostree rebase ostree-unverified-registry:ghcr.io/bsherman/silverblue-custom:latest